Best Alternative Business Loans

 To get approved for a loan with OnDeck, borrowers must be in business for at least 12 months, have $100,000 in annual revenue, and have a credit score of 500 or higher.
 This is one of the lowest minimum credit scores we found among the alternative lenders we researched.
 Plus, OnDeck offers significant discounts for repeat customers.

-The biggest drawback of OnDeck is that it only offers secured loans, meaning you must have assets for loan collateral, which may be a major turn off for small business owners.
+The biggest drawback of OnDeck is that it offers only secured loans, meaning you must have assets for loan collateral, which may be a major turn off for small-business owners.

 - Fast funding

 Funding Circle: Best for customer service

 With reliable customer service and low interest rates, Funding Circle is a stellar alternative option for small-business owners.
 As we browsed the reviews of the peer-to-peer lending company, we saw several stamps of approval thanks to their helpful support team.

 Since Funding Circle offers installment loans, you can save money on interest by paying off your loan early.
 Here’s even better news: they boast a competitive 4.99% interest rate.